cmu-delphi/delphi-epidata/docs/api/covidcast_signals.md

 frequency), and the percentage of flu tests that are *negative* (since ruling out flu leaves open another cause---possibly covid---for the patient's symptoms), in a given location, on a given day.

+The number of flu tests conducted in individual counties can be quite small, so we do not report these signals at the county level.

 | Signal | Description |
 | --- | --- |